Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Introduction

 We define

-to be the generalized DT via Kirwan blowups, or DTK invariant.
+to be the generalized DT invariant via Kirwan blowups, or DTK invariant.

-It will be desirable to compare the GDT invariant via Kirwan blowup with the GDT invariant constructed by Joyce-Song.
+It will be desirable to compare the GDT invariant via Kirwan blowups with the GDT invariant constructed by Joyce-Song.
 We believe that the GDT invariant defined in this paper can be expressed as a ``universal" combination of the GDT invariants of Joyce-Song.
-The confirmation of such a relation will add to our understanding of the GDT invariants of Calabi-Yau threefolds.
-This is particularly so as much of this construction will be generalized to cover the moduli of derived objects (complexes), by the third named author.
+The confirmation of such a relation will add to our understanding of GDT invariants of Calabi-Yau threefolds.

-Besides the mentioned work of Joyce-Song in \cite{JoyceSong}, there have been other works on constructing (G)DT invariants, notably that of Kontsevich-Soibelman in \cite{KontSoibel}, and more recently by Behrend-Ronagh in \cite{BehRon2,BehRon1}.
+Besides the aforementioned work of Joyce-Song in \cite{JoyceSong}, there have been other works on constructing (G)DT invariants, notably that of Kontsevich-Soibelman in \cite{KontSoibel}, and more recently by Behrend-Ronagh in \cite{BehRon2,BehRon1}.